Gireesha/GoCaptchaLetters/README.md

     go mod tidy

 ## Step 6
 Download and install the font.
 Copy the .ttf file to the GoCaptchaLetters folder.
-Make chnages in the main.go to read the newly installed .ttf file.
+Make changes in the main.go to read the newly installed .ttf file.

 ## Step 7
 Build the repo and execute the code in the terminal